UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_dardel.md

 and add the new public key (`~/.ssh/id_ed25519.pub`) to the PDC Login Portal following the same steps as above.

-Once you are sure your data has been transfered, we recommend that you switch over to only work on Dardel.
+Once you are sure your data has been transferred, we recommend that you switch over to only work on Dardel.
 If you keep working on both clusters you will easily forget which cluster has the most up-to-date version of the files.

 ## Link